 Lamb 301: Professional Series

-New for 2020, we’re proud to introduce our third whole animal butchery class, featuring lamb!
+We’re proud to introduce our third whole animal butchery class, lamb!
 This advanced program is designed for culinary professionals, agriculturalists, aspiring butchers, and individuals interested in the serious study of the art of craft butchery and carcass utilization.

 During this one-day intensive course, students will learn to break down a whole lamb into four primals (shoulder, rib, loin and leg).
 We will then fabricate these primals, and explore lesser utilized but flavorful cuts like lamb neck, belly, and sirloin.
 You’ll hone your skills as we debone, portion, and tie each of these cuts.
 We’ll also discuss cooking techniques for these cuts, and do some cooking so that you can taste the lamb that we’re breaking.